VictorFierro/Time-Series-using-Python/README.md

 <b>OBJECTIVE</b>
 <br>
 In this notebook I show how to consider both, short term and long term seasonality in the same forecasting process.
-SARIMAX model is used to conduct the forecast of electricity prices for a year
+SARIMAX model is used to conduct the forecast of electricity prices of the ERCOT network using 2019 prices.